-Azimuthal anisotropy is not an inherent property of the elastic tensor, but reflects the directional dependence of Rayleigh wave speeds that results from the amplitude of inherent anisotropy and the tilting of the medium.
+Azimuthal anisotropy is not an inherent property of a hexagonally symmetric elastic tensor, but reflects the directional dependence of Rayleigh wave speeds that results from the amplitude of inherent anisotropy and the tilting of the medium.
 When the dip angle is small, as it is across much of the lower crust of Tibet (Fig. 12c), the apparent azimuthal anisotropy is minimal (Fig. 18d).
 In contrast, lower crustal apparent azimuthal anisotropy (Fig. 18a) is particularly strong near the periphery of Tibet where the lower crustal dip angle is steep.
-Unlike the lower crust, the upper crust is steeply dipping across much of the study region, so upper crustal apparent azimuthal anisotropy is also strong across most of the region (Fig. 18b).
-Apparent azimuthal anisotropy, being strong in the upper crust and weak in the lower crust at most locations, is seen clearly in the two vertical profiles in Figure 19c,d.
+Unlike the lower crust, the anisotropic properties of the upper crust are steeply dipping across much of the study region, so upper crustal apparent azimuthal anisotropy is also strong across most of the region (Fig. 18b).
+Apparent azimuthal anisotropy, being strong in the upper crust and weak in the lower crust at most locations, is seen clearly in the two vertical profiles in Figs 19(c) and (d).

-In summary, apparent azimuthal $\hat{\Gamma}$ and radial $\hat{\gamma}$ anisotropy bifurcate vertically in most of the study region.
+In summary, there is a vertical dichotomy between crustal apparent azimuthal $\hat{\Gamma}$ and radial $\hat{\gamma}$ anisotropy in most of the study region.
 Apparent azimuthal anisotropy is strong principally in the upper crust whereas apparent radial anisotropy is strong mostly in the lower crust.
-The principal exception to this bifurcation lies predominantly near the periphery of Tibet, where the dip angle is nearly constant throughout the crust.
+The principal exception to this dichotomy lies predominantly near the periphery of Tibet, where the dip angle is nearly constant throughout the crust.